 Part 2: Effectively Combating Copyright Infringement

-Periodic review of plan: The current approach and plan will be reviewed annually during the summer term.
+Periodic review of plan: The current approach and plan will be reviewed annually during

 Part 3: Offering Legal Alternatives